 How Do You Get Golden Cheese On Top of Ninja Foodi Pasta

-Once your pasta has finished cooking, simply remove lid of pressure cooker and then place the crisping lid.
+Once your pasta has finished cooking, simply remove the lid of the pressure cooker and then place the crisping lid.
 Then sprinkle on the cheese and crisp up and it will make cheese golden brown.

 It will look like you cooked the shells right in the oven.
 Grab a spoon and dish up a winning pasta dish!